AMERICAN COOT – (Fulica americana) – (See images below)

-DESCRIPTION: The American Coot is a water bird that is almost all black.
-The bill is white, as well as the frontal shield.
+DESCRIPTION: The American Coot is an almost all black (with some bluish tones) water bird.
+The bill is white with a dark spot near the tip, and the frontal shield is white with a dark spot at the base.
 The eyes are red.
 The tail is very short.
+The legs are strong and yellow.
+The feet are large with lobed toes that help with swimming.
 Sexes are similar, with the female slightly smaller.
 Juveniles are grey and lack the frontal shield.
 This coot is around 40 cm (16 inches) long.

 NAME: The English name ‘Coot’ has an uncertain origin, which might be related to that of ‘scoter’ and to Dutch ‘koet’.
 The Latin genus name ‘Fulica’ derives from ‘fuligo’, which means ‘soot’, in reference to the bird’s color.

 HABITAT: The American coot is a wetland bird, and spends a good time of its life on the water.

 DIET: Coots feed on vegetation and insects that they dive for in shallow water.